 The full day of Carnegie Carnival events kicks off early with Carnival Frolic 13.1.
 The family-friendly fun continues all day with kid’s art activities, the Children’s Parade, MardiGrass at the Brick Deli & Tavern, the Canine Parade, and of course the main Evening Carnegie Carnival Parade.
 Come spend the day in downtown Decatur, Alabama, and experience Mardi Gras… North Alabama style!

 Have you ever seen a full-size replica of a wooden pirate ship “sail” down the street?
 It happens every year at Carnegie Carnival, North Alabama’s Premier Mardi Gras Celebration!
-Join the Pirate Crewe O’Ye Crooked Goat, the Sirens of Achelous and Skeleton Crewe, Joe Cain’s Merry Widows, that wild and crazy Crewe of Chaos, the Majesties of Marmac, and the other-side-of-towners from the Southwest of the Border Crewe, plus many, many more for an unforgettable night of fabulous floats, music, dancing, throws, and most importantly family fun!
+Join the Pirate Crewe O’Ye Crooked Goat, the Sirens of Achelous and Skeleton Crewe, Joe Cain’s Merry Widows, that wild and crazy Crewe of Chaos, the Majesties of Marmac, plus many, many more for an unforgettable night of fabulous floats, music, dancing, throws, and most importantly family fun!

 Once Carnival season is done and the cleanup begins, what in the world do you do with all those beads?
 Keep supporting local community efforts through the Carnegie’s “Catch and Release” program.
 Bead recycling is highly encouraged!
 Simply drop off any unwanted beads at the Carnegie or participating local business, and the kids enrolled in the Decatur High Developmental Program will clean and repackage them to sell at next year’s Carnegie Carnival as a fundraiser for the Developmental Program.
 Bags of beads sell for approximately $5 for a bag of 100.